digitaltechnologyandcultures/DICE_Instructor_Handbook/preparing_courses.md

 If you've completed your work on the course, Publish it!
 The Publish button is on the Home page of the course.
 Once you click Publish, students can access the course pages.
 If your course is NOT published, then students cannot access it.

 ## Step Five: Welcome Video & Message
-Once you have the course prepped, you should create a welcome video for Week 0 just like you would for every other week.
-Post it at the top of the Home page like you normally would.
-In this video, you should discuss the significant parts of the Week 0: About This Course module.
-This module is crucial because it is basically the syllabus for the course.
+Once you have the course prepped, you should create a welcome video that gives the students an overview of the course objectives, assignments, and schedule.
+Teach them how to use the course website and familiarize them with an explanation of what they can expect from week to week.
+Post it at the top of the Home page as a bold link: "Start Here."

-As well as posting a video, you should send students a welcome message through Canvas letting them know that the course is open and ready for them.
+As well as posting a video, you should send students a welcome message via Seattle University email.
+You can locate student emails from "My SU" --> "Class Roster" --> "Email" column in course roster.
+MAKE SURE TO LIST STUDENTS AS BCC, NOT CC.
+Also BCC the DICE Program Director on this email.

-This step is really the same as your normal weekly video and email.
-The Canvas message is crucial because it's the only way you can get a link to your specific course in front of your students.
-This helps them find the online course and engage more effectively.
+In your welcome email, introduce yourself, provide the Canvas course link, a quick overview of what they should have completed the first week, and (if applicable) a schedule of all face-to-face meetings for the term.

+Note: You will repeat a simliar process for every week thereafter, just without the welcome email component.

 ## Step Six: Sync with Program Director
 Once you've got your course up and running, send an email to the Program Director describing how the process went and any concerns you have with the course.
 Let the Program Director know that the students have been alerted and the course is published.